chaBotsMX/chaBots-NERV-WRO-Future-Engineers-2025/README.md

 ### Drivetrain

 **Design notes:**
-We opted for [lego/custom 3D-printed] axles
+We opted for self-made steel axis with a widht of 4mm, connected to a Pololu 25D motor that grant us enough power and spee

 **Motor:** [Insert model]
 **Gear Ratio:** [Insert ratio]